I’ve checked all the Amazon Black Friday deals and these are the best

 Maybelline New York lash sensational sky high mascara: Was £12.99, now £6.49, Amazon.co.uk

 Maybelline’s New York sensational sky high mascara boasts a uniquely designed brush that’s long, thin and densely packed with tiny little plastic bristles.
 This makes it ideal for getting to hard-to-reach areas and easy to manoeuvre from all angles with minimal mess.
-In Sarah’s in-depth review of the mascara, she raved about the tiny bristles that line the wand, which she found “helped comb through each and every lash – yes, even those pesky ones right in the corner”.
+When Sarah, beauty buff and assistant eCommerce editor, shared her in-depth review of the mascara, she raved about the tiny bristles that line the wand, which she found “helped comb through each and every lash – yes, even those pesky ones right in the corner”.
 You can pick it up for half price right now.

 Tan Luxe self tan drops, medium/dark: Was £36, now £19.19, Amazon.co.uk